miekg/learninggo/ex/basics/fizzbuzz.md

 {.exercise difficulty="0"}
 ### FizzBuzz

-1. Solve this problem, called the Fizz-Buzz [@fizzbuzz] problem:
+1. Solve this problem, called the Fizz-Buzz [@fizzbuzz_cite] problem:

 Write a program that prints the numbers from 1 to 100.
 But for multiples of three print, "Fizz" instead of the number, and for multiples of